A Very Merry Cricket

 A Very Merry Cricket is a 1973 Christmas animated television special.
 It was directed by Chuck Jones.
 It originally aired on ABC on December 14, 1973. who also wrote the teleplay with George Selden.
 It was a sequel to their acclaimed adaptation of the 1960 book The Cricket in Times Square and was followed in 1975 by another sequel, Yankee Doodle Cricket.

 The show included two original songs by Dean Elliott and Marian Dern (Jones' wife): "Christmas in New York" and "What If Humans Were More Like Mice?"

 Plot

-It is Christmastime in New York City, but the loud mean-spiritedness of its human population is making it a misery for best friends, Harry the Cat and Tucker the Mouse.
-They resolve to try to bring back the holiday's warmth with the help of their friend, Chester C. Cricket, the musical insect.
-Chester agrees to this idea, but, against this kind of noisy urban negativity, it will take a miracle for this trio to make a difference.
+During Christmastime in New York City, idealist Harry the Cat and wisenheimer Tucker the Mouse read Christmas stories as they hide in the sewers from the cantankerous, miserable, selfish and noisy humans of the city.
+They recall their friend Chester C. Cricket, who could play his wings like a violin and was reputed to have calmed a New York crowd with his playing.
+Chester has since moved to the fictional suburb of Sunnyslope, Connecticut, so Harry and Tucker go to visit him.

+After Harry saves Tucker from becoming a Sunnyslope alley cat's Christmas dinner shortly after arrival, they reunite with Chester, who is giving a concert over the phone.
+He agrees to return to New York City but is skeptical that he is capable of reviving the New Yorkers' Christmas spirit; Harry and Tucker rouse him.
+After escaping the alley cat and an angry bulldog on the way out of Sunnyslope with Chester's help, the trio treks to Mains Crossing, where they barely catch the nearest train back to New York by a tree-bark "one-cat open sleigh."